WSI 2024 Combine

-The Park is happy to be back at the World Youth Championships!
+The Park is happy to be back at the World Selects Invitational!
 This is our 8th year running the combine portion – in partnership with Total Performance Athletics – and the largest event we have run to date.

 Player Report Cards

-Looking for more insight into your WYC Combine test scores?
-Participants can request an indiviual report card for $20 USD.
+Looking for more insight into your WSI Combine test scores?
+Participants can request an indivual report card for $20 USD.

 NEW Team Reports